nuuuwan/news_lk3_data/README.md

 *2024-03-02 13:34:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194043) · `si`

-*Four Sri Lankan women, employed domestically in Saudi Arabia, report torture, including food and beverage deprivation.
-They were brought to Saudi Arabia in October and November 2023, against their will, and are now seeking repatriation.*
+Four Sri Lankan women, employed domestically in Saudi Arabia, report torture, including food and beverage deprivation.
+They were brought to Saudi Arabia in October and November 2023, against their will, and are now seeking repatriation.

+🟩

 Four women in Sri Lanka say that they have been tortured in Riyadh, who went to the domestic service to be held in Riyadh.